TolikPylypchuk/SharpHook/docs/articles/simulation.md

 `UioHook.PostEvent` to simulate the events by default (though it's configurable).
 The methods in this interface return a `UioHookResult` to specify whether the event was simulated successfully, or not.

+Simulated events can be distinguished from real ones in a global hook handler with the `HookEventArgs.IsEventSimulated` property.

 ## Event Simulation

 Input event simulation is quite straightforward.
 Here's a quick example: